iVuDang/COMP-1631-F22-Python-Functions-exercises/README.md

 ## What I learned:

-* Break problems into **small enough problems** that the problems cannot be wrong when solving them.
+* Break problems into **small enough problems** so that the problems cannot be wrong when solving them.

 * ''' *Use thriple tickmarks to multi-line comment* '''
-* Use hashtag # to make single line comments.
-Concise and adds value.
+* Use hashtag # to make single line comments, that are concise and adds understanding for the reader.
 * To test and debug, behind each line of code or variable, use ; print(variableName)
 * **Indents matter**